LeeCampbell/IntroToRx/content/09_CombiningSequences.md

     IObservable<TSource> second)
 ```

-Since of `Concat` is an extension method, we can invoke it as a method on any sequence, passing the second sequence in as the only argument:
+Since `Concat` is an extension method, we can invoke it as a method on any sequence, passing the second sequence in as the only argument:

 ```cs
 IObservable<int> s1 = Observable.Range(0, 3);